gitli101/HomeAssignment/README.md

   - Extract metadata and store it .
   - store the files , and check for duplications.
   - Create tests.
-  - Use git flow.

 </details>

-IMPORTANT : Use naming conventions for files and variables.

 BONUS : Create a `Dockerfile` for a production-ready environment.

 GOOD LUCK !